Airbus sees demand for 28,000 planes over 20 yrs

 By 2031, the global passenger plane fleet will rise to over 32,550 aircraft from 15,500 today, Airbus said, adding that the Asia Pacific region would account for 35 percent of all new aircraft deliveries in the next two decades.

-Passenger traffic will grow at an average annual rate of 4.7 percent in the next 20 years, during which some 10,350 aircraft will be replaced by new efficient models, EADS -owned Airbus said.
+Passenger traffic will grow at an average annual rate of 4.7 percent in the next 20 years, during which some 10,350 aircraft will be replaced by new efficient models, EADS EAD.PA-owned Airbus said.

 “Aside from growth in international traffic, by 2031 four of the world’s biggest traffic flows will all be domestic - U.S., China, Intra Western Europe and India,” Airbus sales chief John Leahy said.